 Except, the agents suddenly seemed to give up.
 One of them backed away and then the other followed suit.
-They had their open palms raised before them, as if calling for a time-out, then crouched down on one side of the trailer.
+They had their open palms raised before them, as if calling for a time-out, then crouched down at one side of the trailer.

-‘Why?!’
-Ravi asked bewildered.
+‘Why?’
+Ravi asked, bewildered.
 Was Anurag willing to show respect to the people who deserved none?

 ‘It’s ceasefire for now.
 Stay low.’

-He knew why in a minute.
+He found out why in a minute.